 When using multiple threads, verify that all shared data is protected by locks or similar mechanisms.

 If shared variables must be used in multithreaded applications, use model checking or equivalent methodologies to prove the absence of race conditions.

+Consider using threading_local() within each thread, in multithreaded code, to create a local copy of each global variable that is used as a read-only variable.

 For Asyncio: